FC Yednist Plysky: League and cup history

+Reserves and the academy

-FC Yednist-2 Plysky
+Yednist-2 Plysky

-Yednist-2 entered the Ukrainian Cup competition in 2008 which was the major exclusion to the Ukrainian football regulations that state that no club can enter the Cup competition with multiple team.
+Yednist-2 was a second (reserve) squad of Yednist Plysky playing at the amateur level and regional competitions.
+It entered the Ukrainian Cup competition in 2008, which was a major exclusion to the Ukrainian football regulations that state that no club can enter the Cup competition with multiple teams.
 The FFU has made the exclusion as the team has won the Amateur Cup in the previous year does not hold the professional license.
 They were permitted to participate in the Ukrainian Cup as the autonomous entity of the Yednist Plysky.
-In 2007 and 2008 seasons the team has been one of the runners behind Bastion and Luzhany, respectively.
+In the 2007 and 2008 seasons, the team has been one of the runners behind Bastion and Luzhany, respectively.